yeojunh/TypingApplication/README.md

-# CPSC 210 FINAL PROJECT - TYPING MASTER
+# PERSONAL PROJECT - TYPING MASTER

 ## What will the application do?
-For my CPSC 210 project, I will be creating a **typing practice application** that measures the user's *typing speed and accuracy*.
+For my project, I will be creating a **typing practice application** that measures the user's *typing speed and accuracy*.
 The user will be able to track their previous typing test records for typing speed and accuracy.
 The typing speed will be calculated in words per minute (wpm), and accuracy will be based on the percentage of words typed correctly.